munozsophia/waph-munozsa/hackathons/hackathon4/README.md

 #### a.
 Why do the attacks in Part I happen?

 The vulnerabilities exploited in Part I include the server not being able to differentiate between the request referrer and its lack of reauthentication methods for the client for a new request action.
 The attack was successful because the lack of authentication in changes involving the database should have had the server re-authenticate.
+Since it wasn't the hacker was able to appropriate the victim's session and change the password.

 #### b.
 Describe Protection Mechanisms to Prevent Attacks